Thearyaskumar/HackTJ2017/README.md

 # HackTJ2017

-This is my HackTJ Project, created with Bejoy Sen.
+This is my HackTJ Project, created with Bejoy Sen and Alan Zhang.

 Will be updated within 24 hours (hopefully)